4 Skills for Publication-Ready Research

 7.3 How corrections get added

-MEMORY.md is not auto-generated.
-When Claude makes a mistake and you correct it, tell it to record the lesson:
+When Claude makes a mistake and you correct it, it automatically saves the lesson.
+You can also ask Claude to remember something conversationally:

 Prompt: